Paper-Proof/paperproof/README.md

 ```
 and quit VSCode.

-On some changes, running `"Paper Proof: Toggle"` is important.
+On some changes, running `"Paperproof: Toggle"` is important.

 ## Code structure